-If you’re looking to expand your home, you may want to consider a new conservatory or sunroom.
-Conservatories and sunrooms offer you a space that can adapt to numerous purposes while providing plenty of light and a warm atmosphere that you and your family will love.
+A conservatory or sunroom is a great way to extend your home.
+Conservatories and sunrooms offer you a space that can adapt to numerous purposes while providing plenty of light and a warm atmosphere that you and your family can enjoy.
 The advantages of conservatories and sunrooms are as follows:- 1.
 Creating more living space, 2.
 Providing better natural light, 3.
 Bringing the house and garden together, 4.
 Providing outdoor views, 5.
 Increasing home value.
 Sunrooms are more popular these days as they retain the heat better in Winter and stay cooler in Summer.

-Lately we did a quick survey on conservatory and sunroom Prices with a number of tradesmen on our website.
+Lately we did a quick survey on conservatory and sunroom Prices with some tradesmen on our website.
 We asked them to let us know roughly what a standard conservatory / sunroom would cost per sq metre and if they had any tips or advice for customers on having a good experience with the tradesman.
-Here is a sample of some of the replies we got below:-
+Here is a sample of some of the replies we received below:-

-Pat from Offaly: A conservatory finished to high standard would cost between1,000 to1400 per meter .sq
+Pat from Offaly: A conservatory would cost about 1500 per sq meter all in

 I hope this helps some of you who are planning to extend your home in the future.
-As you can see conservatories are less expensive than sunrooms but with a well insulated roof, the sunroom will be warmer in Winter and cooler in Summer.
 If you decide to add a conservatory or sunroom to your home, you can get a number of conservatory and sunroom prices here and get up to 4 quotes fast from rated tradesmen!

 General Tips for hiring a tradesman